yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/join-strategies.md

 type: docs
 ---

-[Joins](../../../explore/ysql-language-features/queries#join-columns) are a fundamental concept in relational databases for querying and combining data from multiple tables.
-They are the mechanism used to combine rows from two or more tables based on a related column between them.
+[Joins](../../../explore/ysql-language-features/queries#join-columns) are a fundamental concept in relational databases, used to query and combine data from multiple tables.
+Use joins to combine rows from two or more tables based on a related column.
 The related column is usually a foreign key that establishes a relationship between the tables.
 A join condition specifies how the rows from one table should be matched with the rows from another table.
 It can be defined in one of `ON`, `USING`, or `WHERE` clauses.

 Although as a user you would write your query using one of the standard joins - [Inner](../../../explore/ysql-language-features/queries/#inner-join), [Left outer](../../../explore/ysql-language-features/queries/#left-outer-join), [Right outer](../../../explore/ysql-language-features/queries/#right-outer-join), [Full outer](../../../explore/ysql-language-features/queries/#full-outer-join), or [Cross](../../../explore/ysql-language-features/queries/#cross-join), the query planner will choose from one of many join strategies to execute the query and fetch results.

-The query optimizer is responsible for determining the most efficient join strategy for a given query, aiming to minimize the computational cost and improve overall performance.
+The query optimizer is responsible for determining the most efficient join strategy for a given query, to minimize the computational cost and improve overall performance.
 Knowing these strategies will help you understand the performance of your queries.

 ## Setup

-The examples will run on any YugabyteDB universe.
-To create a universe follow the instructions below.
+The examples run on any YugabyteDB universe.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere,cloud" active="local"/>}}